 Hot water cornbread is an older cousin to the cornbread that most people are accustomed to today.
-Or maybe hot water cornbread is a distant great-granduncle to the typical stuff, since according to Sean Brock, the grand-master of all things Southern Cooking, it predates regular cornbread quite a bit.
+Maybe it could be considered a distant great-granduncle to the typical stuff, since according to Sean Brock, the grand-master of all things Southern Cooking, it predates regular cornbread quite a bit.

 We’ve rated this recipe as EASY, but it borders on moderate difficulty.
 The reason it borders on moderate is that it requires mixing the cornmeal with hot water and flipping it at the right time while frying it can be challenging.

 Hot water cornbread is a treat not too commonly found outside of the Southern United States.
-It’s more of a corn fritter than a slice of corn cake.
-Crispy on the outside and creamy-soft on the inside.
+It’s more of a corn fritter than a slice of corn cake, with a crispy outside and creamy-soft inside.

 Since we’re cooking for people who don’t mind getting out and camping and hiking, we didn’t make the diet version.
 It’s got a little lard in it.
-You might want the calories after your hike.
+Don’t be too put off though, lard isn’t as bad for you as you might think.

 Cooking Your Hot Water Cornbread

-A heavy cast-iron skillet is the way to go when pan-frying in the boonies.
+A heavy cast-iron skillet is an excellent way to go when pan-frying in the boonies.
 The heat retention in the skillet will help keep things consistent in the wind.

 Related: Learn how to season your cast iron.

-An instant-read thermometer is a critical camping tool for this reason.
+An instant-read thermometer is a critical camping tool for this reason (and for food safety).
 It should be in every camp cook’s kitchen kit.

 On Sugar and Cornbread